Exploring Composition Mixing in Kilonova Ejecta with Ray-by-ray Simulations: Introduction

 The evolution of the ejecta during the kilonova phase is challenging to model in the same way as BNSMs, given the orders-of-magnitude difference between the merger and kilonova timescales and lengthscales.
 Traditional models of kilonova evolution often assume homologously expanding ejecta without radiation-hydrodynamic evolution (e.g., \citep{Li1998, Metzger2010, Lippuner2015, Perego2022}).
-Some models implement Monte Carlo radiative transfer \citep{Kasen2017, Wollaeger2018, Bulla2019, Korobkin2021}.
-Nuclear heating rates are typically derived from fits to nucleosynthesis calculations \citep{Wu2022, Ricigliano2024}.
-Recent works simulate the radiation-hydrodynamics of the ejecta, improving the accuracy of ejecta evolution \citep{Roberts2011, Rosswog2014, Montes2016, Wu2022, Just2023}.
-The use of nuclear networks (NNs) sheds light on nucleosynthesis yields from BNSMs \citep{Ricigliano2024} and on full NN calculations on the heating rate \citep{Lippuner2015, Lippuner2017}.
+Some models implement Monte Carlo radiative transfer \citep{Kasen2017, Wollaeger2018, Bulla2019, Korobkin2021, Collins2023, Shingles2023}.
+Nuclear heating rates are typically derived from fits to nucleosynthesis calculations \citep{Wu2022, Rosswog2024, Ricigliano2024}.
+Recent works simulate the radiation-hydrodynamics of the ejecta, improving the accuracy of ejecta evolution \citep{Roberts2011, Rosswog2014, Montes2016, Wu2022, Just2023, Kawaguchi2023, Kawaguchi2024}.
+The use of nuclear networks (NNs) sheds light on nucleosynthesis yields from BNSMs \citep{Bovard2017, Ricigliano2024} and provides high-fidelity estimates of the heating rate \citep{Lippuner2015, Lippuner2017}.
 The coupling of hydrodynamics and in-situ NNs improves the fidelity of the abundances and light curves predictions \citep{Magistrelli2024, Magistrelli:2025xja}.

 Studies have directly observed $^{56}$Ni production in BNSM winds \citep{Bernuzzi2025, Jacobi2025}, whose mixing can modify the shapes of supernova light curves \citep{Nakar2016, Utrobin2019, Goldberg2019, Utrobin2021}.
 Ray-by-ray simulations \citep{Magistrelli2024} have observed large radial gradients in the composition of kilonova ejecta, raising the question of how composition mixing smooths these gradients and modifies the resultant nucleosynthesis and kilonova light curves.
 In this work, we implement composition mixing into ray-by-ray simulations coupled with the online NN \texttt{SkyNet}.
 In Sec. \ref{sec: method}, we introduce the initial NR profiles and describe the hydrodynamic treatment, nucleosynthesis calculations, and composition mixing scheme.
 In Sec. \ref{sec: results}, we show results on how mixing influences the evolution of essential nuclear parameters, abundance yields, and light curves.
 We summarize and conclude our findings in Sec. \ref{sec: conclusion}.